 Panama

-Risk Level: Moderate

-Country Overview:

 The security situation in Panama is relatively safe.
 Still, a specific region within the country has an extreme risk due to the presence of criminal elements and the operation of drug and human trafficking networks.
 Moreover, emergency response and consular assistance are limited in some areas.
 Overall, travelers should exercise standard precautions in Panama.

 It is advised to avoid all travel to parts of the Darién Region,

 Mosquito Gulf, 10 miles of the coastline from Boca de Rio, Chiriqui to Cocle del Norte, all areas south of Jaque to Manene to Yaviza to Lajas Blancas cities to the Colombian border, the city of Lajas Blancas and the city of El Salto.
 If you plan to travel to Darien province, you are advised to do so only with an organized group and to destinations under the surveillance of the Panamanian police.

 There may be demonstrations to protest internal Panamanian issues or, more rarely, manifestations of anti-American sentiment.
 While most demonstrations are non-violent, the Panamanian National Police have used tear gas and riot control munitions in response to protests, mainly when roadways are blocked, or aggression is used against the police.
 Panama City, Colon, and Chiriqui provinces have the highest crime rates.
 Common crimes include shootings, home invasions, sexual assault, armed robberies, muggings, and thefts.
-The US government's ability to provide emergency services to US citizens in this region is limited.
-US government personnel must obtain prior approval before traveling there and face additional restrictions.
+Protests can be unpredictable, occur at short notice and escalate quickly.
+Avoid protests and demonstrations, monitor local media and follow advice from local authorities.
+Avoid travelling around protest-affected areas at night.